RokeMSE/ECommerce_Agentic_AI/README.md

 - **Microservices Architecture**: Built with Docker for scalability, maintainability, and easy local setup.

 ## System Architecture
 The system is a network of containerized microservices orchestrated by Docker Compose.
-This design separates concerns, allowing each component to be developed, deployed, and scaled independently.
+The architechture design separates concerns, allowing each component to be developed, deployed, and scaled independently.

 ### Core Services
 - **API Gateway (Kong)**: The single entry point for all API requests, handling routing, and security.